Play UK Thunderball Online – How to Play and Buy Tickets

 It also has respectable fixed prizes that don’t have to be shared with anyone else, and draws that take place four times per week.

-As a result, it’s earned its spot as one of the best lotteries in the UK.
+As a result, it’s earned its spot as one of the best lotteries to play in the UK.